Reddy Kilowatt's post in Battery not showing bars on the battery was marked as the answer

 Reddy Kilowatt's post in No power was marked as the answer

 It’s not about whether the battery is in or out of the frame, on any Sondors model, but the correct procedure of connecting the charger to the battery and then the wall outlet.
+And making sure you switch the battery on when trying to power up the bike by the switch on the battery.

-Here are a list of Sondors Smart Step Videos that you should review from the Sondors website.
+There is a list of Sondors Smart Step Videos that you should review from the Sondors website.
 Pretty necessary and valuable info for owners.

 To remove your Battery use your key on the underside of the pack inside the open frame.